GaijinEntertainment/Dagor-Shader-Language-Support-for-Visual-Studio-Code/README.md

 ### Go to / Peek definitions

-You can find (go to / peek) the definition of a DSHL variable, function, shader, block statement, macro or a HLSL define.
+You can find (go to / peek) the definition of a DSHL variable, function, shader, block statement, macro, HLSL define, or to the included file.

 ![definitions](res/screenshots/definition.gif)

 ### Go to / Peek declarations

-You can find (go to / peek) the declaration of a DSHL variable, function, shader, block statement, macro or a HLSL define.
+You can find (go to / peek) the declaration of a DSHL variable, function, shader, block statement, macro, HLSL define, or to the included file.

 ![declarations](res/screenshots/declaration.gif)

 ### Go to / Peek implementations

-You can find (go to / peek) the implementation of DSHL function, shader, block statement, macro or a HLSL define.
+You can find (go to / peek) the implementation of DSHL function, shader, block statement, macro, HLSL define, or to the included file.

 ![implementations](res/screenshots/implementation.gif)